elixir-europe/rdmkit/pages/your_problem/data_analysis.md

 Workflow management systems will help you to keep track and to document the different treatment applied to your data.

 There a many workflow management systems available.
-One can mention :
+One can mention:
 * Galaxy
 * Nextflow
 * Snakemake